KimTisott/HackerRank-Solutions/README.md

 # HackerRank Solutions
-Implementations of the most efficient and fastest solutions for HackerRank challenges
+Implementations of the most efficient and fastest solutions for HackerRank challenges.

+*SQL solutions were coded using [this style](https://www.sqlstyle.guide/)*